-My work, as mentioned, is now all done in mid fire ceramics, each piece hand made using eight different mid fire clay bodies as well as a large selection of underglazes.
-Salt/pepper on most designs now pours out between gaps in the teeth.
+Salt/pepper on current shaker designs pours out between gaps in the teeth.
 Shakers ($65/pair) are generally about 3"x3" with a hole and plug in the bottom where they can be filled.
 Cups and bowls ($40) are on the small to average size for this kind of ware.
-Wall hangings ($40) range in the 5" to 7" length.
+Dogs are $145 for medium/small—larger TBD.

-In terms of my background, I have an MBA, not an MFA.
-About six yeas ago I took my first class at Oakland's Studio One.
-Then, in 2015 I joined The Potter's Studio in Berkeley as a member and recently have joined the studio also as part-time staff.
+In terms of my background, I have an MBA, not and MFA and am quite late to the game, stumbling upon clay relatively recently, with my first classes at Oakland's Studio One in 2012.
+In 2015 I joined The Potter's Studio in Berkeley as a member and recently have joined the studio also as part-time staff.

 Thank you for visiting! :)